CLSI Documents with the Participation of HCSL

 Abstract

-Clinical and Laboratory Standards Institute document EP18-A2 - Risk Management Techniques to Identify and Control Laboratory Error Sources; Approved Guideline - Second Edition recommends a quality management system for in vitro diagnostic test systems that is based on expert opinion, is practical to implement, and is applicable to various devices and settings, so sources of failure (potential failure modes) are identified, understood, and managed.
+Clinical and Laboratory Standards Institute document EP18-A2 - Risk Management Techniques to Identify and Control Laboratory Error Sources; Approved Guideline, 2nd ed., recommends a quality management system for in vitro diagnostic test systems that is based on expert opinion, is practical to implement, and is applicable to various devices and settings, so sources of failure (potential failure modes) are identified, understood, and managed.
 This system will assist device manufacturers, regulators, accrediting agencies, and laboratory directors in ensuring correct results.
-It addresses regulatory considerations (eg, principles and accountability), recommends the development of a partnership between users and manufacturers, provides a source-of-failures matrix, and suggests approaches to quality monitoring/identification of the problems.
+It addresses regulatory source-of-failures matrix, and suggests approaches to quality monitoring/identification of the problems.

 Comment

-This CLSI document is an introduction to the failure modes and effects analysis (FMEA) and to the failure reporting, analysis, and corrective action system (FRACAS), in a clinical laboratory setting.
+This document introduces the failure modes and effects analysis (FMEA) and the failure reporting, analysis, and corrective action system (FRACAS) in a clinical laboratory setting.

 B. Quality Control and Risk Management